golanhiro/hello-world/README.md

 # hello-world

-hello new world
-one woman lives in a watermelon big ! very big ! she cut a salon and a window.
+one woman lives in a watermelon... big ! she cut a salon and a window, put 2 chairs, a closet and a lamp.